Skip to main content

 Awareness and Education

 Countless resources are available to facilitate the learning process.
 You can read books that share personal narratives or historical accounts of oppression.
 You can research current events through news coverage on topics related to discrimination and oppression.
 Some podcasts focus on relevant topics that provide valuable insight through personal stories and expert critiques of systemic discrimination.

-But, the best educational resources you have are the people around you.
+It is also crucial to gain the perspective of people different from you.
 Talking with people from oppressed groups and listening to what they have to say is a key practice of successful allyship.
 Be open-minded and understand that what you hear might be incompatible with your assumptions.
 Many marginalized people are accustomed to not being believed.
 Challenge yourself to listen, learn, and trust what they have to say, even when that means confronting your own bias.

 Action